New York Post

 Founded by Alexander Hamilton in 1801, this publication is the oldest continuously operating newspaper in the United States.
 It is widely recognized for its sensationalist tabloid style, bold headlines, and conservative editorial perspective that caters to a broad, mass-market audience.

-If you only read this paper today: A reader would conclude that the entire city of New York is harmoniously focused on a historic sporting opportunity.
+If you only read this paper today: A reader would conclude that the US has taken a firm, successful military stand against Iranian maritime interference.

 READ THE FULL DAILY EDITORIAL REVIEW →